eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 With the initial login request from BFF to identity provider, a number of parameters are passed, e.g. scope, client-ID and redirection URL for where to go after the login.
 Are all these parameters correct now?
 <details>
 <summary>:bulb:Answer</summary>
-We have used the `client1` settings configured for previous exercises, e.g. the redirection URL configured in the identity provider does not match the SPA.
+We have used the `client1` settings configured for previous exercises, e.g. the redirection URL configured in the identity provider does not match the SPA and is probably configured to something starting with `client1` right now.
 You need to go to the KeyCloak admin interface and update this URL to match the SPA.
 </details>
 </details>